yukyduky/Projekt/README.txt

 What techniques to implement:

 MANDATORY TECHNIQUES(all):
-You have to use a "perspective" camera
+✓You have to use a "perspective" camera
 You have to use textures in your 3D models
-You have to implement ambient, diffuse and specular lighting You have to implement a first-person camera movement use "w-a-s-d" for moving and the mouse to look around.
+You have to implement ambient, diffuse and specular lighting ✓You have to implement a first-person camera movement use "w-a-s-d" for moving and the mouse to look around.
 Using a Geometry shader is not mandatory, but recommended.
 At the end, you will submit the project and also a written report in English describing each of the techniques you have implemented.